blairanderson/serverlessconsultants/plugins/serverless-haskell.md

   stack new mypackage
   ```

-  LTS 9, 10 and 11 are supported, older versions are likely to work too but
+  LTS 9-12 are supported, older versions are likely to work too but untested.
-  untested.

 * Initialise a Serverless project inside the Stack package directory and install
   the `serverless-haskell` plugin: